SMBv1 is not installed by default in Windows 10 version 1709, Windows Server version 1709 and later versions

 - Windows 10 Home and Windows 10 Pro still contain the SMBv1 client by default after a clean installation.
 If the SMBv1 client is not used for 15 days in total (excluding the computer being turned off), it automatically uninstalls itself.

 - In-place upgrades and Insider flights of Windows 10 Home and Windows 10 Pro do not automatically remove SMBv1 initially.
-If the SMBv1 client or server is not used for 15 days in total (excluding the time during which the computer is off), they each automatically uninstall themselves.
+Windows evaluate the usage of SMBv1 client and server, and if either of them is not used for 15 days in total (excluding the time during which the computer is off), Windows will automatically uninstall it.

 - In-place upgrades and Insider flights of the Windows 10 Enterprise, Windows 10 Education, and Windows 10 Pro for Workstations editions do not automatically remove SMBv1.
 An administrator must decide to uninstall SMBv1 in these managed environments.